Tuatara-VFX/TFlow/README.md

 # What's inside

-- An editor baking tool for Unity.
+- An editor baking tool for Unity that generate motion vectors textures.

   ![](img/v1.jpg)

-- Shaders, nodes and material examples to integrate optical flow in your projects.
+- Shaders, nodes and material examples to use optical flow blending in your projects.

 # Support